When Does Car Insurance Cover Theft?

 Provide Your Vehicle Details

-Give your insurance company your police report number and your car's VIN, the 17-character identification number printed on a sticker inside your driver's side door or on your registration.
+Give your insurance company your police report number and your car's VIN, the 17-character identification number on a sticker inside the driver's side door jamb or on your dashboard.
 Include the last known location of the vehicle and a description of any items stolen from inside the car.

 4. 4